aerosayan/nodejs-student-portal/README.md

 <li> Install all the dependencies from <em>package.json</em> by typing <code>npm install</code> </li>

 ![forest-grump](memes/grump.jpg)</br>
 He is Tom Hanks.
-But to me alwasys Forest Gump.
+But to me, always Forrest Gump.

 <li> Start the NODE.js app using <code>node app.js</code></li>
 <li> Open a web browser and visit the link <a href="http://localhost:3000">http://localhost:3000</a><li>